retaildevcrews/AdaptiveCardTransformerExampleBot/README.md

 ## Related Projects

-There are three related repositories for the Adaptive Card Transformer:
+There are three related repositories for the `adaptive-card-transformer`:

 - [AdaptiveCardTransformer] - an easy-to-use adapter which enables back-end NLU responses to be rendered through Adaptive Card functionality with an extendable plugin pattern.
 - [AdaptiveCardTransformerExampleBot] (this repository) - The Teams bot example implementation that uses the `adaptive-card-transformer`.